-Our Banana System
+Our Banana System for the GAPS Diet

 - Buy in bulk.
 I buy an entire box (about a dozen bunches) at a time at Costco, or at the health food store if they are running a sale.
 Bananas aren’t heavily (if at all) sprayed and are one of the fruits that are not important to buy organic.